Target Exam

 List 1 List 2

-(A) Carnelian (I) A blue-colored stone
+(A) Carnelian (I) A blue-coloured stone

 (B) Lapis lazuli (II) Red-colored stone